 Q: What is the best treatment for bedwetting?

-A: Bedwetting will resolve when the stretched rectum is fully evacuated every day for several months, so it can to shrink back to size and stop aggravating the bladder nerves.
+A: Bedwetting will resolve when the clogged, stretched rectum is fully AND remains empty every day for several months, so it can to shrink back to size and stop aggravating the bladder nerves.
 This is a more challenging task than even most doctors realize.

 Also unlikely to fix the situation are weekend “clean-outs” — where the child drinks glass after glass of laxative powder mixed with water and spends the entire weekend pooping or waiting to poop.
 The problem with clean-outs, besides ruining your weekend, is that the freshly softened stool just oozes around the hard mass of accumulated stool.
 So, you can end up with both diarrhea and constipation!